Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

      3)	factory-ai-vision-install.cmd
    2. Open the factory-ai-vision-install.cmd file and start running the installation.
       It will open the terminal windows and ask for your Azure subscription.
-   3. Choose your subscription type
+   3. Choose your subscription
    4. Choose whether if you are using existing Custom Vision service or creating a new one.
 Then input your endpoint and key information.
-   5. Choose where is your targeted edge device and confirm ywhether your device (GPU or CPU)
+   5. Choose where is your targeted edge device and confirm whether your device (GPU or CPU)

 For Mac:
    1. Open terminal
    2. Location the file, unzip bash.zip
-   3. Bash factory-ai-vision-install.sh file
+   3.	excute ```bash factory-ai-vision-install.sh```
-   4. It will direct you too azure subscription login page
+   4. It will direct you to azure subscription login page
-   5. Choose your subscription type
+   5. Choose your subscription
    6. Choose whether if you are using existing Custom Vision service or creating a new one.
 Then input your endpoint and key information.
-   7. Choose where is your targeted edge device  and confirm ywhether your device (Nvidia GPU or CPU)
+   7. Choose where is your targeted edge device and confirm whether your device (GPU or CPU)

 ## Option 2: Install with vs code